JesusdelCas99/LLM-Powered-GitHub-README-Generator/README.md

      conda activate readmeEnv
      ```

-4. **Generate Personal Access Token**

-    Generate Personal Access Token (PAT) with the required permissions (`contents:read`) based on your GitHub repository and update `config.cfg` file with your access token.
+4. **Generate Personal Access Token**: Generate Personal Access Token (PAT) with the required permissions (`contents:read`) based on your GitHub repository and update `config.cfg` file with your access token.

-5. **Configuration**

-    Customize `config.cfg` file according to your requirements.
+5. **Configuration**: Customize `config.cfg` file according to your requirements.
 Specify the GitHub repository, access token, model (Ollama model), excluded files, excluded folders, and other parameters.

 ### Configuration